fredemmott/TempFiles/README.md

 devices are supported, functionality varies by OS, browser, and device.
 Some browsers may crash on some platforms in some configurations - phone-based passkeys are currently the most reliable for the features that TempFiles uses.

-It is written in Rust and Typescript, using Rocket, React, and Vite.
+It is written in Rust and TypeScript, using Rocket, React, and Vite.
 Encryption is using AES-GCM.

 ![screenshot.png](screenshot.png)